$1.50 for a Longines Icon: The Weems Prototype’s 1937 Service Call

 The two watches had a small 18.5mm inner rotating seconds chapter that mirrored that of the dual time Turkish Touran pocket watch from which they heralded.
 Wittnauer’s first production order #1395 placed prior to the Great Depression in 1929 arrived over multiple dates in the early months of 1930.
 The complete order contained 72 watches – all were delivered with an enlarged 21mm inner chapter to increase legibility.
 In essence, the watches had evolved into functional tools, detailed in Weems correspondence with the US Naval Observatory Superintendent, Captain Freeman in 1929.

 The large 47mm Sample Weems watch with serial 3585867 appearing in a promotional flyer for Longines heralding the introduction of the so called New second setting watch in March 1937.
-The new model had a substantially smaller case with an external bezel rather than a turning inner chapter enabled second setting synchronisation.
+The promotional flyer falls just a few months before the large watch mainspring is replaced for just $1.50.
+The so called New second setting model had a substantially smaller case with an external bezel rather than a turning inner chapter to enable the second setting synchronisation.
 The reference watch pictured is the very rare ref 3931 with a thumb locking bezel and was almost immediately replaced.
-The promotional flyer falls just a few months before the large watch mainspring is replaced for just $1.50.

 Now, About That $1.50…